PunchThrough/bean-docs/src/node-red/bean-nodes.md

 ## Introduction

----

-This guide will walk you through how to use the custom nodes for communicating with the Bean.
+This guide will walk you through how to use the custom nodes for communicating with Bean.

 ## Using Bean Nodes

----

-When using any of the Bean nodes you will have to tell the flow which Bean you want to communicate with.
-To do this, begin by double clicking on any of the Bean nodes.
+When using any Bean node, you will have to tell the flow which Bean you want to communicate with.
+To do this, begin by double clicking on any Bean node.
 You will see the following menu.

 {{{img_rel this 'config-bean.png' 'Config Bean' '100%'}}}

-Clicking on the pencil icon will allow you to configure the Bean name or UUID.
+Clicking on the pencil icon will allow you to configure Bean's name or UUID.
 Make sure one of these settings is accurate for your Bean.

 {{{img_rel this 'config-bean-name.png' 'Config Bean Name' '100%'}}}